Rstraney/IDS-6145-Final-Project/README.md

 ## Fundamental Questions
 In order to make a final determination on a systema dn the function of a designed system a series of fundamental questions must be asked and answered.
 For this system, which involves transportation methods to and from Magic Kingdom, the following questions apply.

-The overarching fundamental questions are:
+The overarching fundamental questions are

 	Which transportation method (Monorail, Ferry, Bus or Minnie Van) is the quickest method to get from the Transportation and Ticket Center to the entrance to Magic Kingdom?